 Derivative Adjustment NACARA Grandfathered Petitions

 EB-5 Immigrant Investor Visa Program

-Additionally, our office has partnered to form Los Angeles International Regional Center, LLP and are in the process creating our EB5 team, in order to submit our project to USCIS for Regional Center Approval.
+Additionally, our office has partnered to form Los Angeles International Regional Center, LLC and are in the process creating our EB5 team, in order to submit our project to USCIS for Regional Center Approval.
 Upon approval we will announce our current project, and begin accepting EB5 investors from specific overseas locations.

 USCIS administers the EB-5 Program.
 Under this program, entrepreneurs (and their spouses and unmarried children under 21) are eligible to apply for a green card (permanent residence) if they: